-Overall, our results indicate that there is overlap between predicted habitat usage of sea turtles and the placement of proposed WEAs in the mid-Atlantic.
+Overall, our results indicate that there is overlap between predicted habitat usage of sea turtles and the placement of WEAs in the Mid-Atlantic.
 Chesapeake Bay and the coastal waters of Virginia are known to serve as a key summer developmental habitat for juvenile sea turtles, particularly loggerheads and Kemp's ridley sea turtles, thus placing the Virginia WEA in a potentially sensitive location (Lutcavage and Musick 1985).
+During spring, summer, and fall, the relative density of sea turtles did not change drastically, though the distribution of turtles across the MABS study area varied substantially; of note, the Maryland study area had lowest densities of turtles in the spring, and highest densities in the fall (Figure 12-13 to Figure 12-15).
 Winter is the time period where the likelihood of interactions between offshore construction and sea turtles is lowest, but winter is a difficult time for offshore construction, and most development activities are likely to occur in the other three seasons.
-During spring, summer, and fall, the relative density of sea turtles did not change drastically, though the distribution of turtles across the study area varied substantially (Figure 15-13 to Figure 15-15).
 As such, and given the group's conservation status, the development of techniques to avoid or reduce interactions between sea turtles and construction activities, vessel traffic, and other development activities should be considered a priority.
 The development of taxon-specific effects data is also a key area for additional research.